keplergl/kepler.gl/contributing/DEVELOPERS.md

 ## Running Tests

-We write unit and browser tests with [Tape][tape] and [Enzyme][enzyme], and lint with [ESLint][eslint].
+- We write node and browser tests with [Tape][tape], [Enzyme][enzyme], [jsDom](https://www.npmjs.com/package/jsdom) and [@probe.gl/test-util](https://uber-web.github.io/probe.gl/docs/api-reference/test-utils/browser-driver), and lint with [ESLint][eslint].
 Make sure to run test before submitting your PR.
-To run all of the tests once with node:
+To run all of the tests once

 ```bash
 yarn test
 ```

-To run separately
+- Yarn test runs lint and 3 tests in different env.
+To run them separately
 ```bash
 # lint
 yarn lint